Hadronic tau decays at higher orders in QCD: Introduction

-The non-strange hadronic $\tau$ decays provide one of the most precise low-energy determinations of $\alpha_s$~\cite{Braaten:1991qm,Baikov:2008jh}.
-The four-loop calculation of the Adler function ~\cite{Baikov:2008jh} has further improved the theoretical precision of this channel, enabling accurate extractions of $\alpha_s(M_\tau^2)$~\cite{Davier2008}-\cite{Boito:2025pwg}.
-The extraction of the strong coupling constant $\alpha_s$ from the non-strange hadronic $\tau$ decays is based on the analytic continuation of the Adler function, defined as the logarithmic derivative of the massless QCD polarization function, into the complex energy plane, where it can be systematically evaluated within the operator product expansion (OPE).
-The contributions of higher-dimensional operators in the OPE to the hadronic $\tau$ width have been shown to be numerically suppressed~\cite{Braaten:1991qm,Davier:2005xq,Davier2008,BeJa,Pich2010,Pich_Muenchen}.
-More recently, nonperturbative effects beyond the OPE, in particular quark--hadron duality violations associated with the timelike region, have been investigated in a more general framework~\cite{DV}-\cite{Boito:2024gtb}.
+One of the most precise low-energy determinations of $\alpha_s$ is provided by non-strange hadronic $\tau$ decays~\cite{Braaten:1991qm,Baikov:2008jh}.
+The theoretical description of this observable is based on the Adler function, whose perturbative expansion is now known up to four loops~\cite{Baikov:2008jh}, enabling accurate extractions of $\alpha_s(M_\tau^2)$~\cite{Davier2008}-\cite{Boito:2025pwg}.
+Through analytic continuation into the complex energy plane, the Adler function can be evaluated using finite energy sum rules (FESRs), allowing for a systematic implementation of the operator product expansion (OPE).
+Contributions from higher-dimensional operators are numerically suppressed, making the observable particularly sensitive to perturbative QCD \cite{Davier:2005xq,Braaten:1991qm,Davier2008}.
+At the same time, nonperturbative effects beyond the OPE, such as quark--hadron duality violations, have been investigated extensively in recent years \cite{DV}-\cite{Boito:2024gtb}.
+These effects highlight the subtle interplay between perturbative expansions and genuinely nonperturbative contributions in this observable.

-The strong coupling determination from the hadronic tau decays is marred by a dominant theoretical uncertainty arising in the treatment of the perturbative series.
-The hadronic $\tau$ width is expressed in terms of weighted spectral integrals, which can be written as contour integrals in the complex plane using Finite Energy Sum Rules (FESRs).
-This formulation requires a prescription for setting the renormalization scale.
-Two commonly used approaches are fixed-order perturbation theory (FOPT), which sets $ \mu^2 = |s| = M_\tau^2$, and contour-improved perturbation theory (CIPT), which resums running-coupling effects along the integration contour~\cite{Pivovarov:1991rh,dLP1}.
-These prescriptions lead to systematically different values of $\alpha_s(M_\tau^2)$ when they are applied to moments of the Adler function~\cite{ParticleDataGroup:2022pth}-\cite{Gracia:2023qdy}, reflecting the asymptotic nature of the perturbative expansion~\cite{Beneke:2008ad} and its renormalon structure~\cite{Beneke:1998ui}.
-The FOPT--CIPT discrepancy significantly reduces after including the effects of the leading infrared renormalon associated with the gluon condensate~\cite{Benitez-Rathgeb:2022yqb}-\cite{Beneke:2025hlg}.

-A resolution of this discrepancy is limited by the absence of explicit higher-order perturbative coefficients.
-This motivates the use of various resummation and convergence-improvement techniques, for instance, Borel summation, renormalon-inspired models, conformal mappings, Euler-type transformations, renormalization-group-improved expansions, and Levin-type sequence transformations~\cite{Beneke:1998ui}-\cite{Abbas:2025dpm}.

-In view of the FOPT--CIPT discrepancy and the anticipated future precision in the determination of the strong coupling at the level of $\lesssim 0.2\%$~\cite{Boyle:2022uba,Davoudi:2022bnl}, and given the absence of exact higher-order QCD calculations for hadronic $\tau$ decays in the foreseeable future, it becomes essential to develop reliable and trustworthy estimates of the missing higher-order QCD corrections in hadronic $\tau$ decays.